-Figure 1: (A) Exemplar of pre-implantation T1W scan, post-implantation CBCT scan and simultaneous visualization of both co-registered datasets from one of the studied subjects.
+Fig. 1 - (A) Exemplar of pre-implantation T1-weighted scan, post-implantation CBCT scan and simultaneous visualization of both co-registered datasets from one of the studied subjects.
 From the same participant, pial surface reconstruction with fiducial markups at electrode entry points is also depicted; (B) Spatial extension of COIs from all participants superimposed on MNI surface (auditory cortex: n = 47; visual cortex n 44).
 COIs = contacts of interest; L = left; R = right.